 How To Become A Physical Therapist

-Becoming a Physical Therapist involves obtaining an advanced degree from an accredited physical therapy program as well as passing the licensing requirements set by the individual state.
+Becoming a Physical Therapist involves obtaining an advanced degree from an accredited physical therapy program and passing the licensing requirements set by the individual state.
 The typical time frame to become a licensed Physical Therapist can take up to 7 years.

 The mean annual wage of a Physical Therapist is $76,220 (Bureau of Labor Statistics, May 2009).
 The employment outlook for Physical Therapists in all settings will continue to be good.
 The expected growth in this field is projected to increase by 30% from 2008 to 2018.

-In order to become a licensed Physical Therapist you will need to obtain a Doctor of Physical Therapy (DPT) degree from an accredited physical therapist program.
+To become a licensed Physical Therapist, you will need to obtain a Doctor of Physical Therapy (DPT) degree from an accredited physical therapist program.
 There are currently 212 accredited physical therapist programs throughout the United States.
-The DPT degree is typically a three year program.
-Once you have obtained your DPT degree you will become eligible to sit for the PT license exam in all 50 states.
+The DPT degree is typically a three-year program.
+Once you have obtained your DPT degree, you will become eligible to sit for the PT license exam in all 50 states.